dingusagar/merJson/README.md

 ## Features

-Everytime the program is run, new output file is generated with the next valid sequence number in that directory.
+Every time the program is run, new output file is generated with the next valid sequence number in that directory.

-Suffices in the input files need not be consequtive intergers.
+Suffices in the input files need not be consecutive integers.
 The program handles the numeric sorting of these suffixes.
 For eg : data1.json , data3.json, data456.json

 supporting non-English characters.